QUEATIONS & ANSWERS

 If a business sells goods from Northern Ireland to EU consumers through 'distance selling' and their EU-wide sales exceed £8,818, VAT registration is required in relevant EU countries.

-The businesses already registered for VAT with a taxable turnover falling below £88,000 have the option to cancel their VAT registration simplifying administrative processes.
+Businesses already registered for VAT with a taxable turnover falling below £88,000 have the option to cancel their VAT registration to simplify administration.

 VAT Schemes